 And it helps families who worry about loved ones who may wander, have difficulty communicating with others or suffer from emotional problems.
 Family members can go about their daily routines more comfortably, knowing that seniors have a place to go where they are cared for, where they can have a social life, and where they can take part in a wide variety of activities, from cooking to yoga, from pet therapy to drawing.

-Third Age is run through the college's Center for Intergenerational Studies, which oversees the Northeastern New York Alzheimer's Disease Assistance Center as well as the Adirondack Regional Technology Center, the Eastern Adirondack Health Care Network and the Alzheimer's Disease Assistance Center.
+Third Age is run through the college's Center for Intergenerational Studies, which oversees the Northeastern New York Alzheimer's Disease Assistance Center as well as the Adirondack Regional Technology Center and the Eastern Adirondack Health Care Network.

 Programs like these and SUNY Plattsburgh's Traumatic Brain Injury Institute are unique to SUNY Plattsburgh in that they offer undergraduates a chance to do hands-on work.
 At SUNY Plattsburgh, more than 500 students have been able to take part in these unique experiences over the past 14 years with Third Age and the past 20 years with the Alzheimer's Disease Assistance Center.